The Twelve Apostles

 The name came about early in the 20th Century, it is not certain what prompted the new name but it is more appealing than the previous name.

 Immigrants and supplies were brought to the country via what was a major shipping route through the Bass Strait.
 Many ships would sail via Cape Town, across the Southern Ocean and through what was described as the ‘eye of the needle’ – the relatively narrow gap between King Island and Cape Otway.

 It was a treacherous part of the journey, over 200 ships came to grief along this section of the Victorian Coastline.
 The 12 Apostles Information Centre in Port Campbell has a small scale model of the most famous wreck, ‘The Loch Ard’ which wrecked in 1878 with only 2 survivors.
-The historic shipwreck display at the centre is well worth visiting.
+The historic shipwreck display at the center is well worth visiting.

 Pin and Save